DomVinyard/auth0-react-node-ts/README.md

 That's it, the app and the api can now communicate securely.
 Start your Replit api and run `yarn start` in your app to run the demo.

 ## What's happening here?
-This is a high level flow diagram of how the app, the api and the authentication server work together to allow secure communication.
+This is a high level flow diagram of how the app, the api and the auth server work together to allow secure communication using token-based authentication.

 ![auth2](https://user-images.githubusercontent.com/1271197/129446099-d03711e9-5458-43c8-bb72-1959b1a8caa7.png)